a1emax/dragon/README.md

 ### Android

+Install Android SDK/NDK (for the first time).

-`make install-ebitenmobile` (for the first time)
+Run `make install-ebitenmobile` (for the first time).

-`make build-android`
+Run `make build-android`.

-When ready, open `app/android` project in Android Studio and run it on emulator or your device.
+Open `app/android` project in Android Studio and run it on emulator or your device.

 ## Layout